jatofi-official/migration-eu-analysis/Ideas/plan.md

     * compare for all countries (or regions)
     * add markers for important historical events

-- Consequences of migration [Adam ?]
+- Consequences of migration [Adam]
     + how does migration affect:
         - housing prices
         - criminality
         - economy
         - unemployment

+- Comparison between specific countrie [Aďo]
+    * differences in specific countries

+- Show situation in Slovakia (Optional)
+    * Which counties gain/lose people due to migration
+    * GDP, HDI of regions

+- generate more asylum countries + save graphs to file [Aďo]

+### Done
 - Asylum statistics [Aďo]
     * percentage accepted over the years, for every country
     * which groups are accepted
         + age
     * compare with GDP
-- Comparison between specific countrie [Aďo]
-    * differences in specific countries
-- Show situation in Slovakia (Optional)
-    * Which counties gain/lose people due to migration
-    * GDP, HDI of regions

 ### Optional
 - Second-level subdivisions